syncfusion/blazor-docs/src/documenteditor/document-editor/getting-started/features.md

 # Key features of Word processor component for Blazor

-The Word processor component for Blazor is used to compose, edit, view, and print Word (DOC, DOCX, and RTF) documents in Blazor applications.
+The [`Blazor Word Processor component`](https://www.syncfusion.com/blazor-components/blazor-word-processor) for Blazor is used to compose, edit, view, and print Word (DOC, DOCX, and RTF) documents in Blazor applications.

 * Composes a document from scratch.
 * Opens and edits the Word (DOC, DOCX), RTF, and SFDT (Syncfusion Document Text) format files.